karthik-muth/https-karthik-muth.github.io-/about/intro.md

 #### I'm looking for a job
-I'm looking for a job as a data journalist/storyteller or as a developer.
-I have more than a decade's work experience.
+I'm looking for a job as a data journalist/storyteller or something related.

+Do you want to turn your information/reports into a visual story?
+Are you a content creator that is looking for a collaborator?
+Get in touch.

+**Software and technology:** I have more than a decade's work experience in several platforms and programming languages.
 Here is my [LinkedIn profile](https://www.linkedin.com/in/papanash/).

+**Data journalism:** This website is my portfolio as a data journalist and it's under development.
+You can find the stories I created as part of the major project for my Master’s in data journalism [here]({{ site.url }}/elections).
 <br><br><br>

 #### Techniques and tools used in this website
-This website is created with the support of the following open-source and/or free applications:
+This website was created with a lot of care.
+It was possible because of the support of the following open-source and/or free applications:
 - Data: Python, Pandas, Plotly, etc
 - Visualisation tools: Flourish, Datawrapper, Plotly, RawGraphs, Scrollama
 - Web development: Javascript, Bootstrap, Jekyll, Colin Eberhardt's Applause button